Aetherxn/Azure-Security-Lab/7.Phishing-investigation/README.md

 ## Key Learnings

 - Phishing campaigns rely heavily on domain impersonation and urgency tactics
-- Email authentication failures (SPF/DKIM/DMARC) remain strong indicators of malicious activity
+- Email authentication failures were the most reliable early indicator in this case
-- Correlating email and identity logs improves detection accuracy in SOC environments
+- Correlating Entra ID logs helped confirm no successful credential use
+- No successful sign-ins were detected after click simulation
 - Microsoft Sentinel is effective for linking phishing IOCs with user activity
 - Detection engineering is key to reducing time to identify and respond to phishing attempts